 If you follow a lonely road through the rolling hills of northern New Mexico, you’ll catch sight of the Pedernal.
-Stretching 9,862-feet into the blue sky, it’s the mountain that captured artist Georgia O’Keeffe’s attention, repeatedly making cameos in her paintings.
+Stretching 9,862 feet into the blue sky, it’s the mountain that captured artist Georgia O’Keeffe’s attention, repeatedly making cameos in her paintings.

 “It’s my private mountain,” O’Keeffe said.
 “God told me if I painted it often enough I could have it.”

+Her words provide a window into the New Mexican ethos where people share a deep relationship with the earth—a connection some call sacred—that stretches back more than 1,000 years.
 At Acoma, one of the nation’s oldest continuously occupied settlements, you’ll find a sun-baked Native American adobe village built 1,000 years ago.
 In El Sanctuario de Chimayo church, people have collected dirt believed to have healing powers for more than 200 years.

-Start: Bordering Food and Fun in El Paso, Texas
+Start: El Paso, Texas

 Driving through New Mexico en route to the Grand Canyon, do you spend more time in Albuquerque or Santa Fe?
 Take this quiz to find out.

 You'll discover vintage Route 66-themed stops and an uncrowded national monument at this classic New Mexico town.

 Trading Places in Gallup, N.M.

 To immerse yourself in some classic Route 66 culture as well as a strong Native American arts scene, stop in Gallup, N.M., home to 1,000 artists and a long history of being a vibrant trading post for Native American arts.
 Start your Gallup adventure off at the rambling El Rancho Hotel, a true route classic built in 1936.